 What Activities Require a Real Estate License in California?

-- Listing properties for sale or lease: Listing a property for sale or lease on behalf of the owner or the owner’s agent requires a real estate license.
+1. Listing properties for sale or lease: Listing a property for sale or lease on behalf of the owner or the owner’s agent requires a real estate license.
+This would be an example of an account manager at a property management company.

 Potential Roadblocks to Getting Your License

-While obtaining a California real estate license can be a straightforward process, there are several obstacles that may arise.
-These obstacles include:
+While obtaining a real estate license in CA can be a straightforward process, several obstacles may arise.
+These include:

-- Failing the California Real Estate Salesperson Exam: The exam can be challenging, and if you don’t pass both sections with a score of at least 70%, you’ll need to retake the exam.
+• Failing the California Real Estate Salesperson Exam: The state exam can be hard, and if you don’t pass with a score of at least 70%, you’ll need to retake the exam.

-- Criminal History: If you have a criminal record, your application for a California real estate license may be denied.
+• Criminal History: If you have a criminal record, your license application may be denied.
 It’s essential to disclose any criminal history on your application and be honest about your past.

-- Finding a Brokerage: Not all brokerages are created equal, and finding one that fits your career goals and values may take time.
+• Finding a Brokerage: Not all brokerages are created equal, and finding one that fits your career goals and values may take time.
+The good news is they will all want to hire you since you have a license!

 Resources to Help You Get & Keep Your License